Superintendent of Schools

 Within the coming months, all families will receive information regarding school assignments and transportation, and we will invite all to multiple family and student orientation events at each school.

-This year’s $155,243,370 budget keeps the District’s programs that support the best education for students of all ages and abilities.
-The proposed budget allows for students with learning challenges, and those who are ready for advanced coursework, opportunities to test their capabilities.
+On May 18, 2021, the residents of Niagara Falls approved a budget of $153, 148,179 to keep the District’s programs that support the best education for students of all ages and abilities.
+The approved budget allows for students with learning challenges, and those who are ready for advanced coursework, opportunities to test their capabilities.

 The District is taking a deeper dive into many areas, especially special needs tuition and transportation.
 The District has decided to create two autistic classrooms.
 The District is also proposing to purchase a handicapped accessible bus and hire a driver.
 This will save at least $30,000.

-The proposed budget is a prime example of the District’s trend of responsible spending.
+The budget is a prime example of the District’s responsible spending.
 We will continue our trend of increasing and enhancing programs with smart spending and budgeting.